rohithmay/notes/index.md

 ### Stochastic Processes in Finance

 **[Continuous Time Markov Chains](./html/2021-02-16-ctmc-lecture-notes.html)** - Chapman-Kolmogorov equation, Rate Matrix, Forward and Backward Kolmogorov Equations, Specification of CTMC and its stationary distribution.

+**[Martingales](./html/2021-02-18-martingales-lecture-notes.html)** - Introduction to Martingales, Construction, Converting a stochastic process to Martingale, Conservation of Expectations, Law of Iterated Expectations and Information Flow.